The key lessons I learned creating a popular Design System

 Having someone oversee the system is very, very important.
 This person (me at Atlassian) is probably a Designer moonlighting as a Product Manager.
 They should safeguard the system but be very careful to not create an environment where people reject it and go rogue.
 Don’t forget, the purpose of the system is to make everyone at the company a better designer.

-Interested in working on our vision for the future of work at Asana?
-We’re hiring Product Design Managers and Product Designers in our San Francisco office, the 2018 best place to work in the US!
+Interested in finding out more about Asana?
+We have a neat site up at https://asana.design with a little about who we are and what we do.
+We’re also hiring Design Managers and Product Designers in our San Francisco office, one of the 2018 best places to work in the US!
 (We can relocate you if you’re not currently based in the Bay Area.)

 If you enjoyed this post, you might want to follow our publication for more stories from Asana Design